 Knowledge, Skills and Experience

-Substantial experience of working within Cyber security testbed development.
+Substantial experience of working within Cyber security and AI testbed development.

 Able to demonstrate professional knowledge within IT networks to give advice and guidance to internal and external customers.

 Ability to set up standard office systems (command line interfaces) and procedures and make improvements as appropriate.